This post may contain affiliate links. Please read our disclosure policy.

 - Sprinkle the topping evenly over the strawberries and press it down gently along the edges.

-- Bake for 30 to 40 minutes, until the top is golden brown and strawberries are tender and bubbling out around the edges of the pie plate.
+- Bake for 30 to 40 minutes, until the top is golden brown and strawberries are tender and bubbling out around the edges of the pie plate (affiliate link).

-- Remove from the oven and place the pie plate on a wire rack to cool for at least 10 minutes before serving.
+- Remove from the oven and place the pie dish on a wire rack to cool for at least 10 minutes before serving.

 - Serve warm or at room temperature, with a small scoop of vanilla ice cream, if desired.

-More Weight Watchers Strawberry Dessert Recipes You Might Like:
+More Weight Watchers Strawberry Dessert Recipes You May Like

 - Strawberry Shortcake in a Mug (HungryGirl)